Highlight Rows in Excel (Table of Contents)

 Advantages

-In the case of using conditional formatting, if you add new rows within range, the highlighting or shading of the alternate ROW would be done automatically.
+In the case of conditional formatting, if you add new rows within range, the highlighting or shading of the alternate ROW would be done automatically.

 Disadvantages